California Hard Money Loan Guide

 California has one of the lowest, and at times the lowest, statewide homeownership rate in the country.
 Resting at 10% below the national average, it was at a high of 60% ten years ago but has dropped to 53% in recent years.
 Home buyers in the Golden State very often seek out special financing options for buying a house or renovating their current property.
-Small investment firms sometime offer hard money loans to buyers willing to use their home or other owned real estate as collateral to secure funding.
+Small investment firms sometimes offer hard money loans to buyers willing to use their home or other owned real estate as collateral to secure funding.
 In these cases, the loan usually funds much faster than with a typical big bank mortgage.
 Hard money loans also require much less paperwork than more common home loans.

 California Foreclosure Laws